 Disagreement, decision and Scanlon

 From just talking to people I feel there is a profound change in attitudes to religion (at least Christianity) and atheism from any time 50 or more years ago.
 Religion often came over as a gloomy matter of sin, and redemption if you were lucky enough to be saved, whereas the secularist held out a bright future of progress by getting rid of the evils of poverty and superstition.
 Now things look rather different.
 I have actually met people who feel that if the promises held out by either religion or politics cannot be met, then the universe is a hostile and evil place.
 But more common is my own mother’s feeling that, whatever the truth of philosophy or theology, religious people are more hopeful than others and some of them show a compassion or peace you don’t find elsewhere.
 It is still the case that places of worship give you a feeling of peace when you go inside and I find that myself.
 Yet, sadly, as soon as religion moves out into those public fields of moral issues, ethnic identities, historical claims, or education the peace and compassion seem to evaporate.
-The current troubles of the Irish church even find the idea of consecration, and consecrated ground, denying the peace and compassion they are supposed to stand for.
+The current troubles of the Irish church even find the idea of consecration, and consecrated ground, denying the peace, love, and compassion they are supposed to stand for.
 At the same time the label ‘progressive’ appears to have turned into one for someone fighting to keep a residual dream of secular progress alive regardless of whether any progress actually happens out there.
 In many instances ‘progressive’ just means scared of the alternative!

 Of contemporary responses to these circumstances, as well as to the abstract vagueness of such notions as ‘happiness’ or ‘utility’, I reckon Thomas Scanlon’s version of ‘contract’ is the best I know of.
 Of course, there’s no actual contracts involved (there never are in social contract theories); what Scanlon has in mind is each person making judgements about what moral principles or standards she thinks other people could not reasonably refuse, or, put another way, making judgements about whether she can justify her principle(s) to other people in any argument.1 I very much doubt that many people consciously work out their morals in that sort of way, but as a way of looking at the general case it has a good deal to recommend it.
 In particular, Scanlon keeps the basic equality of each person counting for one and not more for ethical purposes, without the same difficulties over respect for minorities which can arise with adding up ‘utilities’.
 Further, the notion of ‘reasonable’ acceptance or rejection avoids the ambiguities which apply with rationality; especially the interminable argument over whether ‘rational’ is just about effective organisation and economical ways to achieve your goals, or whether, as Immanuel Kant would have it, it is also about assessing your goals and the moral principles behind them, in themselves.
 It helps that people are accustomed to thinking in terms of reasonable behaviour and that for judicial purposes decisions are made about what people can be reasonably expected to do or to accept.
 Scanlon’s approach can be a good way of recognising that ethics and morality – and law in specific cases – deal with minimum standards of conduct which everyone in a society can expect from anybody else, even if they are complete strangers they have never known before.